Maleek Washington, a native New Yorker from the Bronx, is a performer, choreographer, and teaching artist.

 Robertson also directed the Joffrey Ballet Concert Group, the pre-professional company founded by Robert Joffrey in 1981.
 He has mentored hundreds of aspiring dance students into the professional dance world, with the support of emerging and established contemporary choreographers such as Karole Armitage, Africa Guzman, Roger C. Jeffrey, Larry Keigwin, Gabrielle Lamb, Brian McSween, and Dwight Rhoden.
 A sought-after teacher both nationally and internationally, his teaching credits include The Juilliard School, New York Theater Ballet, STEPS on Broadway, SUNY Purchase Conservatory, Joffrey Ballet, Milwaukee Ballet and the Florida Ballet.

-Ms. Duffy is also a répétiteur for The Gerald Arpino Foundation, dedicated to passing on the historical Joffrey repertory to the next generation.
-Most recently, she staged Arpino’s Light Rain, and assisted Trinette Singleton in the reconstruction of Robert Joffrey’s Gamelan.
-She teaches master classes and workshops nationally and internationally, guest teaches for the Ballet Hispanico company and STEPS on Broadway, and is on the faculty of Marymount Manhattan College.
-For many years Ms. Duffy was on the faculty of the Joffrey Ballet School, where she taught ballet, repertory, and implemented the dance history curriculum.
-She was also ballet master of the Joffrey Concert Group.
+Ms. Duffy is a répétiteur for The Gerald Arpino Foundation, dedicated to passing on the historical Joffrey repertory to the next generation.
+She has staged many Arpino ballets including Light Rain and Birthday Variations, and assisted Trinette Singleton in the reconstruction of Robert Joffrey’s Gamelan.
+She teaches master classes and workshops nationally and internationally, guest teaches for Ballet Hispanico, STEPS on Broadway, and is on the faculty of Marymount Manhattan College.
+Most recently, she taught at Barnard College as a Visiting Artist.
+Ms. Duffy designed and implemented the Dance History curriculum for the Joffrey Ballet School, and was a ballet master of the Joffrey Concert Group.

-Raised in San Juan, Puerto Rico, she began her training with Ana Garcia and Maria Carrera at Ballets de San Juan, dancing the classical and Balanchine repertory.
+Raised in San Juan, Puerto Rico, she began her training with Ana Garcia and Maria Carrera at Ballets de San Juan, dancing the classics, Balanchine repertory, and works by resident choreographer Ramon Molina.
 During her time at BSJ she also worked with Frederic Franklin, Ivan Nagy, and Melissa Hayden, and shared the stage with luminaries such as Rudolf Nureyev, Fernando Bujones and Cynthia Gregory.
-Ms. Duffy graduated summa cum laude with a B.A. in Art History from Columbia University, and has an M.A. in dance and art history from New York University’s Gallatin School.
+Ms. Duffy has a B.A. in Art History from Columbia University, and has an M.A. in Dance and Art History from New York University’s Gallatin School.
 Her writing has been published in The Massachussetts Review, Eye on Dance and the Arts, and the NYU journal Esferas.

 Trinette Singleton began her professional career with New York’s Joffrey Ballet in 1965, having received her early training with Harriet A. James in her home state of Massachusetts.
 She has toured throughout the U.S., Canada and Europe, performing in ballets by notable choreographers such as Joffrey, Arpino, Ashton, Balanchine, Cranko, DeMille, Jooss, and Tudor.
 She was thrust into national prominence in 1967, appearing in the multi-media ballet, Astarte, created for her by Robert Joffrey.
 Following her performing years, Ms. Singleton became Ballet Mistress/Teacher for the Joffrey Ballet, as well as Administrative Assistant to Robert Joffrey.
 She later joined the Faculty and Advisory Board of the Joffrey Ballet School, where she still teaches.
 She joined Ballet Theatre Pennslvania as Ballet Mistess/Choreographer in 1990, and acted as BTP Artistic Director in 1994.
 In 1995, she formed Bravo!Dance with Nana Badrena, a faculty member of The Joffrey Ballet School.
 She also taught in the BFA Program at The New School University in NYC, in 1999.
 Currently, Singleton is co-artistic director of Repertory Dance Theatre in Allentown, and also serves as a faculty member in the DeSales University Department of Performing and Fine Arts.
 She has been artistic director of The Joffrey Texas Workshop in San Antonio since 2006, and serves as guest teacher for The Joffrey Ballet in Chicago.
 She staged Arpino’s Viva Vivaldi for ARB and choreographed Capriccios (2012) and Dreams Interrupted (2014) on the company.